Using Private Dependencies

 You'll need to generate an SSH key and associate it directly with the project or a user who has access to that project.
 First, generate a new public/private key pair on your local machine:

 ssh-keygen -t rsa -f id_rsa_semaphoreci

 Add the SSH key

 Next, connect the SSH key to the project or user.
 Github Deploy Keys are the easiest way to grant access to a single project.
-The trade-off is that you'll need to add a deploy key for all private projects.
-However you may re-use same key.

 Another solution is to create a dedicated "ci" user, grant the "ci" user access to the relevant projects, and add the key to the user.
 Regardless of what you use, paste in the contents of

 id_rsa.semaphoreci.pub into relevant SSH key configuration on GitHub.

 Now GitHub is configured with the public key.
 The next step is configure your Semaphore pipeline to use the private key.
 We'll use secret files for this.
 Use the

 sem CLI to create a new secret from the existing private key in

 This will create the file